Mihaly Munkacsy Biography | Oil Paintings

 2-20-1844 Munkács, HUN - 5-1-1900 Endenlich, GERBack to Artist IndexView Artists Paintings

-In the early years of his career Mihály Munkácsy painted mainly scenes from the daily lives of peasants and poor people.
-First he followed the colourful, theatrical style of contemporary Hungarian genre painters.
-In the next years he started to pay more attention to the landscape into which he placed his figures.
+In the early years of his art career Mihaly Munkacsy painted scenes from the daily lives of peasants, in a colorful, theatrical style of contemporary Hungarian genre painters, but later he began to give careful consideration to the scene into which he set his figures.

-In 1869, Mihály Munkácsy painted his much acclaimed work The Last Day of a Condemned Man.
-This is considered his first masterpiece.
-The picture was rewarded with the Gold Medal of the Paris Salon in 1870.
-It made Munkácsy a popular painter in an instant.
+In 1869, Mihály Munkácsy painted his much-acclaimed work The Last Day of a Condemned Man, considered his first masterpiece.
+The picture was exhibited at the 1870 Paris Salon and won the Gold Medal, it instantly made Munkácsy a popular painter.

-Mihály Munkácsy, together with his friend, the landscapist László Paál, moved to Paris, where he lived until the end of his life.
-He continued to paint genre pictures like Making Lint (1871) and Woman Gathering Brushwood (1873).
-The zenith of Munkácsy's career was between 1873 and 1875, when he painted Midnight Ramblers, Farewell, Churning Woman, and Pawnshop.
+Mihaly Munkacsy, with the success of his Salon show, together with his friend, the landscape artist László Paál, moved to Paris, permanently.
+He continued to paint genre pictures like Making Lint and Woman Gathering Brushwood.
+The zenith of Munkácsy's career was between 1873 and 1875 when he painted Midnight Ramblers, Farewell, Churning Woman, and Pawnshop.

 In 1878, he painted a historical genre picture, The Blind Milton Dictating Paradise Lost to his Daughters, which marked a new milestone in his oeuvre.
-The picture was bought (and successfully sold) by Austrian-born art dealer Charles Sedelmeyer, who offered Munkácsy a ten-year contract.
-This deal made Munkácsy a wealthy man and a really established member of the Paris art world.
+The picture was bought and sold by Austrian art dealer Charles Sedelmeyer, who offered Munkácsy a ten-year painting contract.
+This deal made Munkácsy a wealthy man and an established member of the Paris art world.

-Sedelmeyer wanted him to paint large-scale pictures which could be exhibited on their own.
-They decided that a subject taken from the Bible would be most suitable.
-In 1882 Mihály Munkácsy painted Christ in front of Pilate, which was followed by Golgotha in 1884.
-The trilogy was completed by Ecce Homo in 1896.
-The Hungarian government in 2014, bought the painting Ecce Homo! for $5.7 million.
+Sedelmeyer needed him to paint expansive scale pictures which could be shown alone.
+They decided that subjects taken from the Bible would be most popular.
+In 1882 Mihaly Munkacsy painted Christ in front of Pilate, which was followed by Golgotha in 1884.
+The trilogy was completed by Ecce Homo in 1896, bought by the Hungarian government in 2014 for US$5.7 million.

-Mihály Munkácsy did not abandon genre painting, but his settings changed.
-In the 1880s he painted many so-called salon pictures: scenes set in lavishly furnished rooms in the homes of rich people.
+Mihaly Munkacsy did not abandon genre painting, but his settings changed.
+In the 1880s he painted many so-called salon pictures, scenes set in sumptuously furnished homes of rich people.
 These pictures were extremely popular especially among American buyers and fetched great prices.